owaski/WACO/docs/README.md

 ### A few more words of underlying mechanism

 As you may have noticed, word-aligned contrastive loss only requires speech waveform and its transcript, i.e., ASR data, and we usually have a lot more ASR data than parallel ST data.
+Note that we use the same ASR data to train the forced aligner and our model to ensure a true low-resource setting.

 On the other hand, we have a magnitude more of MT data than parallel ST data, so it is a common practice to pre-train the text embedding and the joint transformer encoder-decoder on external MT data.
 By using both MT and ASR data, WACO aligns the speech encoder outputs word-by-word to the pre-trained text embedding outputs.
 From this perspective, WACO can also be viewed as a form of fine-grained knowledge distillation.

 To wrap up, the training recipe we adopted is tri-stage: (1) pre-train the text embedding and the joint transformer encoder-decoder on external MT data, and (optionally) pre-train the speech encoder on raw speech with self-supervised method[3]; (2) apply word-aligned contrastive loss on ASR data to align speech encoder outputs to the pre-trained text embedding outputs; (3) fine-tune the entire model on parallel ST data with standard cross-entropy loss.